kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 - Hardware sales

 #### Google other revenues (rename based on takeaway)
-As I mentioned below, revenue from Other Bets segment is minuscule for Alphabet.
-Alphabet earned $0.6bn from Other Bets in 2018 and this was coming mainly from  internet and TV services (Google Fiber business) as well as licensing and R&D services (Verily)
+Revenue from Other Bets segment is minuscule for Alphabet. **Alphabet earned $0.6bn from Other Bets in 2018** and this was coming mainly from  internet and TV services (Google Fiber business) as well as licensing and R&D services (Verily)

 ### How much revenue does Google/Alphabet generate in different geographical regions